aaronsaray/aaronsaray.com/_posts/2010-10-05-combining-print-and-screen-css.markdown

 **Combine your Print and Screen stylesheets using the @media tag**

 For example, in my print stylesheet, I wanted all input boxes with class 'userinfo' to be hidden.
-Instead of doing that, I now have one stylesheet with this exerpt:
+Instead of doing that, I now have one stylesheet with this excerpt:

 ```css
 input.userinfo {